-The museum houses a distinguished collection of furnishings and artifacts ranging from pre-Columbian stone tools and the 1652 Metcalf great chair (oldest dated American-made chair) to an excellent collection of Dedham and Chelsea pottery.
-On exhibit are several rare and important clocks including one of only two known “astronomical shelf clocks” by Simon Willard.
+The museum houses a robust and varied collection of furnishings and artifacts ranging from Native American stone tools and the 1652 Metcalf great chair (oldest dated American-made chair) to an important collection of Dedham and Chelsea pottery.
+On exhibit are several rare clocks including one of only two known “astronomical shelf clocks” by Simon Willard.

-There is a considerable Civil War collection, and a number of important paintings by artists including John Constable, Gilbert Stuart, Amasa Hewins, Henry Hitchings, and Alvan Fisher.
-A rich file of photographic materials documents life in Dedham since the 19th century, while treasured furniture and memorabilia bring the past to life.
-The Society also owns the largest collection of silver by Katherine Pratt, silversmith.
+The walls are filled with paintings by artists including John Constable, Gilbert Stuart, Amasa Hewins, Henry Hitchings, and Alvan Fisher.
+The Society also owns the largest collection of silver by Katharine Pratt.